rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-network-device-comparison.md

 <sup>1</sup> Maximum cloud server guidelines are based on internal testing.
 Actual results might vary by production load and edge device type.

-<sup>2</sup> RackConnect throughput is limited by RackConnect switching infrastructure connectivity: maximum of 1 Gbps theoretical.
+<sup>2</sup> RackConnect throughput is limited by RackConnect switching infrastructure connectivity at a theoretical maximum of 1 Gbps.